kgilpin/opentips/README.md

 ANTHROPIC_API_KEY=your_api_key python -m opentips.cli.main -p 5000 -d ../myproject
 ```

-This command starts the OpenTips server on port 5000, serving tips for the project located in the `../myproject` directory.
+This command starts the OpenTips server on port 5000, serving suggestions for the project located in the `../myproject` directory.
 You can then connect to the server using the OpenTips client program:

 ```bash
 python -m opentips.cli.client -p 5000 suggest